History Museums in Tokyo

 11. Tokyo National Museum

-This is Japan's oldest national museum and houses the largest collection of art in Japan, with over 110,000 objects such as art works, archeological finds, books, photographs and more.
-Among the artifacts housed here are 87 Japanese National Treasures and 610 important cultural properties.
-Here you will find various special exhibitions being held at the same time, as well as events, lectures, and symposiums covering topics from washi (Japanese paper) to Zen art.
-In short, there is bound to be something to pique or stir your interest.
+This is Japan’s oldest national museum and boasts the largest art collection in the country, with over 110,000 objects including artworks, archaeological finds, books, photographs, and more.
+Among its treasures are 87 Japanese National Treasures and 610 Important Cultural Properties.
+The museum hosts various special exhibitions simultaneously, along with events, lectures, and symposiums on topics ranging from washi (Japanese paper) to Zen art.
+There’s sure to be something to capture your interest.

-Conveniently located within the spacious Ueno Park, this museum houses two restaurants, a coffee shop, and a souvenir shop where you can get a unique take-home gift with a touch of culture and history.
+Conveniently located within the spacious Ueno Park, the museum also features two restaurants, a coffee shop, and a souvenir shop where you can find unique gifts that reflect Japan’s rich culture and history.

 A: 13-9 Uenokoen, Taito-ku, Tokyo